rackerlabs/rackspace-how-to/content/cloud-servers/connecting-to-a-server-using-ssh-on-linux-or-mac-os.md

         chmod 700 ~/.ssh
         chmod 600 ~/.ssh/authorized_keys

+4. If you have any issues and need to fix permissions issues, run the following comand:

+        restorecon -R -v /root/.ssh

 After you have added the public key to the **authorized_keys**, you can make an SSH connection by using your key pair instead of the account password.